shrija14/Multilingual-Deep-Neural-Math-Word-Problem-Solver/README.md

 The code in FirstStage/src contains the model that will generate equations.
 It can be run using the command
 > python main.py --cuda-use --checkpoint-dir-name params_12 --mode 0 --teacher-forcing-ratio 0.5 --input-dropout 0.4 --encoder-hidden-size 512 --decoder-hidden-size 1024  --generator 1

-This will create 3 files for train, validation and test with generated equations.
-Sample has been provided in Results/GeneratorModel.
+This will create 3 files with generated equations for train, validation and test datasets.
+Sample files are provided in Results/GeneratorModel.

 Predictor:
 The code in SecondStage takes template equations and predicts operators between them.
-In order to train a model predict flag to True.
-By default it is False.
+In order to train the model, set predict flag to False.
+To run the trained Predictor model, set the flag to True.
-To predict we need the model that can be downloaded from [here](https://drive.google.com/file/d/1EZ8-55lvaa__VlAhm-NZhqETZ-hGqpTP/view?usp=sharing) to SecondStage/data/
+To predict, downlaod the trained model from [here](https://drive.google.com/file/d/1EZ8-55lvaa__VlAhm-NZhqETZ-hGqpTP/view?usp=sharing) to SecondStage/data/
 > python main.py true #predict
 > python main.py false #train

-This will output sample correct/matched equations with ground truth.
+This will also generate sample files with predictions along with the ground truth.

 GenPred:
-In this we generate equation templates as opposed to entire equation in Generator.
-The command to train this models is
+In this, we generate equation templates as opposed to entire equation in Generator.
+The command to train this model is
 > python main.py --cuda-use --checkpoint-dir-name params_12 --mode 0 --teacher-forcing-ratio 0.5 --input-dropout 0.4 --encoder-hidden-size 512 --decoder-hidden-size 1024  --generator 0

 This will create train, validation and test files with equation templates.
 These files can later be fed into second stage with predictor flag = true

+Post Processing and error analysis code is available [here](https://github.com/shrija14/Multilingual-Deep-Neural-Math-Word-Problem-Solver/blob/master/Miscellaneous/Plot.ipynb)

 #### References
 [Template-Based Math Word Problem Solvers with Recursive Neural Networks](https://github.com/uestc-db/T-RNN)